geeksforsocialchange/gfsc-v3/content/blog/2019/brief-introduction-placecal/index.md

 In the absence of a more functional community media, finding out everything that’s happening in a given neighbourhood looks something like this.

-{{ include image.html description="Some of the flyers and posters we collected for events in our area" url="/assets/images/blog/brief-intro-placecal/1.jpg" class="frame" }}
+{{<image-with-caption "1.jpg" "Some of the flyers and posters we collected for events in our area" "Some of the flyers and posters we collected for events in our area">}}

 It’s disconnected, ad-hoc, and reliant on each individual organisation to create, publish and distribute their own material.
 This is enormously cost inefficient across the sector.
 It’s no surprise that less than 50% of voluntary, community and social enterprise[^2] (let alone unincorporated community groups) have a website at all, let alone an up-to-date one, given the cost and skills required to reach relatively few people compared to traditional media.